Sea Cloud Spirit

 Sea Cloud Spirit Wiki

 The 5-deck superyacht Sea Cloud Spirit has white steel hull, aluminium superstructure, 28 sails (total size ~44100 ft2 / 4100 m2).
 Main mast's height/air draught is 189 ft (58 m).
 Max draft is 6 m (19 ft).
 In addition to the sails, the cruise ship is equipped with diesel-electric powerplant with two MAN-Siemens marine engines running on LS-MGO (low-sulfur marine gasoil).
-Among the subcontractors are Partnership Design (Boughton UK-based graphic design agency - interior fittings), Bohnhoff GmbH (Halstenbek Germany-based thermal cooking equipment producer - ship’s galleys, pantries and bars) and Winteb (Winschoten Holland-based aluminium air vent head producer).
+Among the subcontractors are Partnership Design (Boughton UK-based graphic design agency - interior fittings), Bohnhoff GmbH (Halstenbek Germany-based thermal cooking equipment producer - ship's galleys, pantries and bars) and Winteb (Winschoten Holland-based aluminum air vent head producer).

 The yacht has 6 service boats - 2x lifeboats (full-capacity) and 4x Zodiac boats (with launching platforms).
 Zodiacs are large-capacity motorized boats used for coastal exploration tours, landings and passenger disembarkation in anchorage-only ports.

-On October 27, 2019, was the vessel's launch (float-out from drydock) at the shipbuilding yard (MetalShips & Docks SAU) in Vigo Spain.
 On July 31, 2020, was installed the first (aft) mast (54-m / 177-ft high).
 The installation was conducted by workers from the shipbuilding company Choren Design & Consulting (Gdansk, Poland).
 All the 3 masts were loaded on the ship with fully equipped rigging (shrouds and stays).

 The delayed delivery also resulted in major cruise itinerary program changes.
-The scheduled Caribbean deployment (together with the Translatlantic crossing in November 2020) was cancelled and the ship remained through April 2021 in the Canary Islands (Spain).
+The scheduled Caribbean deployment (together with the Translatlantic crossing in November 2020) was canceled and the ship remained through April 2021 in the Canary Islands (Spain).

-Vessel's first Captain (Master) is Gerald Schober (1966-born).
+The ship's first Captain (Master) is Gerald Schober (1966-born).
 Traditionally for Sea Cloud Cruises, Sea Cloud Spirit is operated with "open bridge" policy that allows passengers to visit the Wheelhouse, communicate with the Captain (officers on duty).

 Sea Cloud Hussar cruise itineraries 2010-2011